 Cancer treatment: dealing with hot flashes and night sweats

 Certain types of cancer treatments can cause hot flashes and night sweats.
 Hot flashes are when your body suddenly feels hot.
 In some cases, hot flashes can make you sweat.
-Night sweats are hot flashes with sweating at night.
+Night sweats are often associated with hot flashes but they can occur on their own.

 Hot flashes and night sweats are more common in women, but they can also occur in men.
 Some people continue to have these side effects after cancer treatment.